cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 * Extraction of specific elements from CBOR data for further processing.

+Not an explicit goal per se, but a convenient side effect of the JSON generic data model being a subset of the CBOR generic data model, is the fact that CDDL can also be used for describing JSON data structures (see {{sec-json}}).

 This document has the following structure:

 The syntax of CDDL is defined in {{syntax}}.